-In the event that any federal or state agency requires a record be retained for a period of time longer than that listed above for audit purposes or otherwise, the record shall be retained beyond the listed period as long as is required for the resolution of the issue by the federal or state agency.
+In the event that any federal or state agency requires a record be retained for a period of time longer than that listed above for audit purposes or otherwise, the record shall be retained

-Employees' records shall be housed in the central administration office of the school district.
-The employees' records shall be maintained by the superintendent, the building administrator, the employee's immediate supervisor, and the board secretary.
+Employees' records are housed in the central administration office of the school district.
+The employees' records are maintained by the superintendent, the building administrator, the employee's immediate supervisor, and the board secretary.

-An inventory of the furniture, equipment, and other nonconsumable items other than real property of the school district shall be conducted annually under the supervision of the superintendent.
+An inventory of the furniture, equipment, and other no consumable items other than real property of the school district is conducted annually under the supervision of the superintendent.
 This report is filed with the board secretary.

-The permanent and cumulative records of students currently enrolled in the school district are housed in the central administration office of the attendance center where the students attends.
+The permanent and cumulative records of students currently enrolled in the school district are housed in the central administration office of the attendance center where the student attends.
 Permanent records shall be housed in a fire resistant safe or vault or electronically with a secure backup file.
 The building administrator is responsible for keeping these records current.
-Permanent records of students who have graduated or are no longer enrolled in the school district are housed in the dry storage building and will be retained permanently.
+Permanent records of students who have graduated or are no longer enrolled in the school district are housed in the [insert location] and will be retained permanently.
 These records will be maintained by the superintendent.
 Special education records shall be maintained in accordance with law.